Kabta, Idlib

-Kabta, Idlib (كبته) is a Syrian village located in Armanaz Nahiyah in Harem District, Idlib.
+Kabta, Idlib (كبته) is a Syrian village located in Armanaz Subdistrict in Harem District, Idlib.
 According to the Syria Central Bureau of Statistics (CBS), Kabta, Idlib had a population of 1229 in the 2004 census.

+Archeology

+In September 2022, excavation works were reported at an archaeological site south of Kabta village.
+Excavation teams affiliated with Hay'at Tahrir al-Sham conducted digging operations using heavy machinery in search of antiquities in the area.